Have you ever struggled to pinpoint the target market for your freelance writing services? If so, I have a free tool that might help.

 I decided to overhaul my old target market worksheet, previously only available to those who purchased my Web Writer's Guide e-book which is no longer available.
 I'm releasing the updated version as a freebie.
 You'll be able to find it in my collection of resources for writers along with other downloadable worksheets and templates, online tools and calculators, free reports, and more.

-Here is a preview of the new target market market worksheet.
-You can find instructions on how to use it, and the download link, below.
+Here is a preview of the new target market worksheet.
+You can find instructions on how to use it below.

 Let's look at a quick hypothetical example of how you might use this worksheet: